What is a Ridge Augmentation?

 How is the Oral Surgery Accomplished?

-A ridge augmentation procedure is typically performed in Dr. Rishiraj’s office under local anesthesia.
+A ridge augmentation procedure is typically performed in Drs.
+Rishiraj or Zahedi’s office under local anesthesia.
 Some patients may also request sedative medication in addition.